sp4ce-cowboy/tp/docs/DeveloperGuide.md

 **Use Case: UC04 - Listing all Transactions**

 **MSS:**
-1. User enters the command to list all transactions with the correct format (i.e. no parameters).
+1. User enters the command to list all transactions.
 2. User submits the request.
 3. UniCa$h retrieves the list of all transactions and displays them for the User.